 Well, we’ve got one, too.
 And while it’s not super crazy, it’s something that always gets a sideways glance when I mention it.

-As a young kid, my mom taught me to mix peanut butter and jelly together and eat it on warm biscuits.
+As a young kid, my mom taught me to mix peanut butter and jelly together into a spread of sorts and eat it on warm biscuits.
 And whether they’re traditional homemade buttermilk biscuits or those ones with the flaky layers from a can, it’s a great way to jazz up a biscuit.
 And in my personal opinion, it’s pretty dang delicious, too.

-Simply drop spoonfuls of each of the peanut butter and jelly in an alternating pattern, then use a butter knife or a skewer to swirl them together.
+Simply drop spoonfuls of each of the peanut butter and jelly in an alternating pattern.
+Next, use a butter knife or a skewer to swirl them together.

-As you swirl, you want to get a little of each in every eventual bite but not get them so swirled together that they no longer look like two separate thing – but that’s just about aesthetics.
+As you swirl, you want to get a little of each in every bite-sized area but don’t get them so swirled together they won’t longer look like two separate things.
+If they do get all combined though, it won’t affect the taste a bit, just the aesthetic.
 They’re going to taste great regardless!

 For me, PB&J is only PB&J if it’s grape jelly, but feel free to use whatever jelly you prefer.
-I can say without a doubt that both grape and strawberry are delicious! ????
-Y’all enjoy!
+I can say without a doubt that both grape and strawberry are delicious!
+But I’m almost willing to bet apple, blackberry, blueberry, and raspberry jellies would be equally delicious.
+Let me know in the comments section if you try those other jellies and how they turned out!

 Recipe Card